 Federal and Provincial Government Offices

 Federal offices, which include employment offices, are closed Good Friday and Easter Monday as are provincial offices such as immigration offices.
 Call the office/service you're concerned about to double check as some exceptions may apply, such as government-regulated SAQ liquor stores (consult SAQ holiday schedule details here).

 Montreal's public transit system operates through Easter weekend, with bus routes running on special schedules on Good Friday and Easter Monday.
 Metro intervals are set at 10 minutes.
 Consult the STM website or call (514) 288-6287 for specific schedules by bus route.
 As for the five above ground commuter train lines, Good Friday and Easter Monday follow a reduced weekend schedule rather than their usual weekly runs.
 Consult the AMT website for specific details or call (514) 287-8726 or toll-free at 1 (888) 702-8726.

 Municipal Court Offices

 The Montreal Municipal Court at 775 Gosford is closed on both Good Friday and Easter Monday only.
 Call (514) 872-2964 for details.

 The restaurant situation in Montreal on Good Friday and Easter Sunday is not quite as dire as say, on Christmas.
 Quite the opposite, things should be hopping.
 Just call your restaurant of choice and book a table.
-And if it's of any interest, here are some Montreal Easter brunch recommendations.
+Here are some Montreal Easter brunch recommendations.
 Heading out for a night on the town?
 Chow down at these top late night food joints in Montreal.

-Montreal's quintessential corner stores, at least the 24-hour chains, generally remain open, this at the discretion of the owner.
+Montreal's quintessential corner stores, at least the 24-hour chains, generally remain open, but this is at the discretion of the owner.